Do Go On - 396 - Rosemary Brown: A Musical Seance

 Absolutely.

-But it is the funniest name for a business, I think there is.
+But that is the funniest name for business, I think there is.

 It's not funny.